scando1993/thingsboard.github.io/docs/user-guide/entity-views.md

 ## Future improvements

-There are following features in ThingsBoard Road Map:
+There are following features in Pacificsoft Road Map:

  - Add ability to enable/disable RPC requests to the device view;
  - Add ability to configure list of alarms that are accessible(propagated) for particular view.